asmeurer/blog/posts/test-post/index.rst

 .. description: Test
 .. type: text

-This is a test post
+This is a test post.
+Testing.